roidelapluie/blog/content/articles/android-calendar.md

-Title: CalDav, Open-Source and Android
+Title: CalDAV, Open-Source and Android
 Category: Android
-Tags: caldav, zimbra, calendar
+Tags: CalDAV, zimbra, calendar
 Slug: caldav-android

 At [Inuits](https://www.inuits.eu), we are using [Zimbra](https://www.zimbra.com/community/) as mail and calendaring solution.

 In the past, it used to be very difficult to synchronize the calendar with android phones.
-The calendar supports ics and caldav exports, but none of these solutions was working on android.
+The calendar supports ics and CalDAV exports, but none of these solutions was working on android.

 ## ICS